 I can’t speak for Owen.
 But I was invited to speak at a demo by a mate, and said yes before I saw the speakers list.

 I pulled out of speaking at the demo next week.
 It’s not a no platform – the organisers can invite who they want – but sharing this one isn’t for me. https://t.co/nEgHl7zFfg

 — Ash Sarkar (@AyoCaesar) August 30, 2019

-The suggestion of not sharing a platform with a Lexit supporter who openly supports a no-deal Brexit is quite appalling.
+To suggest not sharing a platform with a Lexit supporter who openly supports a no-deal Brexit is quite appalling.
 It may not be Labour Party policy but neither was a referendum of any sort for over two years.
-This did not stop groups like the Alliance for Workers Liberty continually pushing for a second referendum knowing full well Jeremy Corbyn and the leadership had said no second referendum under any circumstance.
+This did not stop groups like the Alliance for Workers Liberty from continually pushing for a second referendum knowing full well Jeremy Corbyn and the leadership had said no second referendum under any circumstance.

 Asher Later seemed to backtrack a little maybe not realising the amount of support Eddie Dempsey as amongst the working class tweeting back to Spiked who wrote an article in support of Eddie and pointing out the ridiculous of the situation in the current circumstances saying:

 “Ash Sarkar just No Platformed a pro-Brexit trade unionist The middle-class left gets more ridiculous by the day.
 Link